Who was Olivier Le Jeune?

 Lejeune represents a timeless commitment to documenting and preserving the stories that shape us.
 Inspired by the ethos of truth, respect, and cultural advocacy, our Institute stands as a beacon for elevating Black voices in Canada.

-- A name rooted in history and advocacy
+- A name rooted in history

 - Reflecting our mission to celebrate Black narratives